Obotapaul/Database-security-assignment/README.md

 CREATE USER 'bob'@'localhost'
 IDENTIFIED BY 'S$cu3r3!';

-Collecting workspace information```md
-# SQL Solutions README

-This document explains the solutions provided in the `answers.sql` file for the SQL-related tasks.

----
 Question 2 👤
 Task: Write an SQL query to create a user named `bob` with the password `S$cu3r3!`, restricted to the `localhost` hostname.